ortin-fj/BiSCAN/README.md

 biscan output_file.log

 where 'output_file.log' is your bidimensional output file.
-I provide a test file with a bidimensional scan of a water molecule in the 'examples' folder.
+I provide a test file with a bidimensional scan of a water molecule in the 'example' folder.
 Any feedback is welcome!